• Messages

 Lock the rule's match block to the narrowest scope that fits your use case:

-• Match oid as an exact value: Set claims.oid to the managed identity's full object ID and never use subject_prefix for Azure tokens.
+• Match oid as an exact value: Set claims.oid to the managed identity's full object ID and never use subject_prefix for Entra tokens.

 • Pin tid as defense in depth: The issuer URL already pins your tenant, but adding claims.tid guards against configuration drift if the issuer record is later edited.

-• Pin the audience: Set audience to https://api.anthropic.com so tokens minted for other resources are rejected.
+• Pin the audience: Set audience to the exact aud value from your decoded token so tokens minted for other applications are rejected.

 • Use a separate rule per managed identity: Create one rule per identity rather than one rule that authorizes several, so you can revoke a single workload's access without affecting others.